azarrias/azarrias.github.io/_posts/2015-09-15-solar-system.md

 * Basic lighting
 * Make camera follow game objects

-I didn't try to make this project realistic in any way:
+I didn't try to make this project realistic in any way, so it does not try to be a simulation actually:
 Orbits would be difficult to model accurately, and we would see only a humongous sun if the proportions and distances between the different planets were close to reality.